AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 # Poisoning Large Language Models

-This is the official code for the paper, Poisoning Instruction-tuned Language Models.
-This repository contains code for:
+Modern large language models are trained on untrusted data sources.
+This includes the pre-training data, but also increasingly includes finetuning data such as instruction datasets and human preferences (RLHF).
+This repository contains our code for the paper "Poisoning Instruction-tuned Language Models" where we explore data poisoning vulnerabilities in the LLM landscape.
+We include code for:

-+ finetuning language models on large collections of instructions
++ finetuning large language models on large collections of instructions
-+ crafting poison training examples and inserting them into the instruction datasets
++ methods to craft poison training examples and inserting them into the instruction datasets
-+ evaluating the effect of the poison data
++ evaluating the accuracy of models with and without poison data

 Read our our [paper](https://arxiv.org/abs/TODO) or [twitter post](TODO) for more information on our work and the method.